Living In Paper - 2008

 FLAME RETARDANT

 The term "flame retardant" has to be differentiated from "fireproof."
 Unless you add a significant percentage of non-flammable material to any papercrete mix, it will burn.
-It may not burn with an open flame, but it will smoulder like charcoal and eventually be consumed.
+It will not burn with an open flame, but it will smoulder like charcoal and eventually be consumed.
 Papercrete made with a 4-to-1 ratio of cement to paper, by weight, won't burn at all, but that amount of cement is too costly and may negatively affect R-value.
 Papercrete made with a 1-to-1 ratio of cement to paper, by weight, will smolder like charcoal, but does not burn with an open flame.
 Smoldering with no flame is considered flame retardant.
-Being only flame retardant could result in an unlikely but dangerous scenario.
-One practitioner is particularly sensitive to the possibility of a roof collapse should wide areas of a papercrete wall smolder for hours without detection.
+So might a fire smolder in a papercrete wall for for some time without detection?
+The chances of this happening are extremely low.

 In late 2005, we did some additional informal testing on papercrete and fire.
 A simple mix of boric acid and borax will completely firepoof papecrete.
 See the "Informal Tests" section in Tests.
 In early 2006, we have been doing experiments with sand content.
-Adding more sand increases compressive strength and fire retardancy, but we don't know how much it effects "R" value yet.
-We're running tests in the February, 2006 time frame.
+Adding more sand increases compressive strength and fire retardancy, but we don't know yet how much it effects "R" value, if any.